 2.3 Teaching Practice Requirements

-This qualification requires learners to complete a work experience/industry placement if they are not already in a teaching role within an education and training setting.
+This qualification requires learners to complete a work experience/industry placement within an education and training setting throughout the duration of the qualification.

-This qualification requires learners to complete a minimum of 30 hours of practice.
+This qualification requires learners to complete and evidence a minimum of 100 hours of teaching practice.